hardijabar0/game/README.md

 # Dorito Bot Discord.js
 A multipurpose Discord bot with many NSFW and fun commands as well as utility and moderation.
 * Go to []() For a full command list.
+* The default prefix is . so a command the help command would be .help

 # [Invite the bot to your server!](https://discordapp.com/oauth2/authorize?client_id=546100087579738133&scope=bot&permissions=506588246)
 * Use if you don't want to follow the steps bellow.